 - Any evidence of abuse or that a parent has provided false information about abuse claims

 - The ability of each parent to protect the child from the damage of a custody case and from speaking badly about the other parent in front of the child

 - The home, school, and community record of the child or children in question

 - The ability of each parent to keep the other parent informed about the child’s life and to establish a routine for the child

 - The capacity of each parent to provide the child with necessities such as food, clothing, shelter, education and medical care

 Let Pazos Law Group Help You Protect Your Children

 As parents going through a divorce, protecting your children from the trauma of this time should be your first goal.
 At Pazos Law Group, keeping your children away from any potential damage during this process is one of our highest priorities.
 Our team of divorce attorneys can help you focus on the critical issues and prevent unnecessary stress on your children.

 Have more questions?
 Call one of our South Florida offices or contact us using the form below.
-We’ll be happy to set up your initial consultation so you can see how the Pazos Law Group can help you work through this challenging time in your life.
+We’ll be happy to set up your initial consultation with one of our family lawyers so you can see how the Pazos Law Group can help you work through this challenging time in your life.